jmalloc/grit/README.md

 ## Why?

-I spend most of my day working on projects that live in Git repositories.
-Many of them are hosted on GitHub.com, but many more are in my employer's private GitHub Enterprise and BitBucket installations.
+I spend most of my day working with Git.
+Many of the repositories are hosted on GitHub.com, but many more are in my employer's private GitHub Enterprise and BitBucket installations.

 Keeping track of hundreds of clones can be a little tedious, so some time back I adopted a basic directory naming convention and wrote some shell scripts to handle cloning in a consistent way.

-This worked well for a while, until the list of places I needed to clone from increased, and I started working more heavily in [Go](http://golang.org), which places it's [own requirements](https://github.com/golang/go/wiki/GOPATH) on the location of your Git clones.
+This worked well for a while, until the list of places I needed to clone from increased further, and I started working more heavily in [Go](http://golang.org), which places it's [own requirements](https://github.com/golang/go/wiki/GOPATH) on the location of your Git clones.

-Grit is the logical evolution of those original scripts into a standalone project that handles multiple Git sources and Go's peculiarities.
+Grit is the logical evolution of those original scripts into a standalone project that clones from multiple Git sources and handles Go's peculiarities.
 It's hacked together, there are no tests, and there are other more general solutions for navigating your filesystem; but this works for me.
 I've published it to GitHub in case it works for you too.

 ## How?